-When I wrote this chapter in my phone’s to do list it autocorrected to ‘Macchiato Picchu’.
+When I wrote this chapter on my phone it autocorrected to ‘Macchiato Picchu’.
 This says it all really, as the service you get on the Inca Trail trek is amazing.
 Your food is cooked, tents unpacked and essentially all you need to do is walk.
 As long as you can put one foot in front of the other then you can do this.
-If it wasn’t for the altitude and resulting sickness then the whole thing would be a piece of piss for any vaguely healthy person.
+If it weren’t for the altitude and resulting sickness then the whole thing would be a piece of piss for any vaguely healthy person.

 Saying that the altitude did get to me, I was constantly thirsty, needed the toilet, had a cotton wool mouth and my walking pace was much slower than usual.
 Of course, it doesn’t get to everyone, Steph was fine and she zoomed on ahead like a trooper.

-We went on the Inca Trail just before the annual closing for a month in February for maintenance.
-Because we had rushed the beginning of our Peru trip to get to Cuzco in time this had also made my sickness worse.
-Other trails are available but I’ve heard varying reviews from travellers, I know one trail follows the train line (yes, a train line goes to Machu Picchu, depressed yet?
-Good for old and disabled people though).
+We went on the Inca Trail just before its annual closing for a month in February for maintenance.
+Because we had rushed the beginning of our Peru trip to get to Cuzco in time this had made my sickness worse.
+Other trails are available but I’ve heard varying reviews from travellers, I know one trail follows the train line, which isn’t ideal.
+Yes, a train line goes to Machu Picchu, depressed yet?
+Good for old and disabled people though.

 The benefit of the Inca Trail is that you see other Inca monuments along the way to the big event, and you get to the Machu Picchu moments before the other tourists arrive.
-Soak up that time while you can, before the Argentinians arrive and start screeching loud enough to make the ruins shudder (now we all know I love Argentinians to the moon and back, but this cannot be denied).
+Soak up that time while you can, before the Argentinians arrive and start screeching loud enough to make the ruins shudder (now we all know I how much I love Argentinians, but this cannot be denied).

-In terms of the trail, the second day is the worst (everyone will tell you that – one girl has to be given oxygen on this day which was a bit of an extreme case as I can assure you that doesn’t happen to everyone!).
+In terms of the trail, the second day is the worst as it has the steepest pass (everyone will tell you that – one girl has to be given oxygen on this day which was a bit of an extreme case as I can assure you that doesn’t happen to everyone!).
 The company that we were with had porters decked out in red uniforms who were nicknamed ‘the red army’.
 Our guide used to heckle them when they stormed past us despite having chairs, tables and sacks of rice strapped to their backs (if you tip anyone in SA make it these guys).

 Luckily they spoke Quechua and they just ignored him.
-Another of our guides bad habits was that when he arrived at an Inca ruin he would play his flute until the whole group reached him so he could regale us with historical facts and his own brand of random anecdotes.
-We all wanted to stamp on that flute after four days but it was certainly atmospheric.
+Another of our guide’s bad habits was that when he arrived at an Inca ruin he would play his flute until the whole group reached him so he could regale us with historical facts and his own brand of random anecdotes.
+We all wanted to snap that damned flute after four days but it was certainly atmospheric.

-The first ruin that you come across is Llactapata which means ‘high town’ in Quechua.
-The site is believed to have been used as a religious shrine on the way to Machu Picchu.
+The first ruin that you come across is Llactapata, which means ‘high town’ in Quechua.
+This site is believed to have been used as a religious shrine on the way to Machu Picchu.

-It was ‘discovered’ by Hiram Bingham in 1912, presumably, local people knew it was there and excavation attempts were apparently marred by the presence of highly poisonous snakes that live in the area.
-The best bit of this set of ruins is the view, that is if you can see through the mist.
+It was ‘discovered’ by Hiram Bingham in 1912, presumably, local people knew it was there.
+Excavation attempts were apparently marred by the presence of highly poisonous snakes that live in the area.
+The best bit of this set of ruins is the view that is if you can see through the mist.